Reionization relics in the cross-correlation between the Ly$\alpha$ forest and 21 cm intensity mapping in the post-reionization era: Simulations

 where $X = \{\psi, \Xi\}$.
-This approximation should be sufficient for smaller scales than the ionized bubble scale.
-Note that this restriction is due to the box side of our large-box simulations and it is a self-imposed restriction based on available computational resources.
+This approximation should be sufficient for larger scales than the ionized bubble scale.
+Note that this restriction is due to the box side of our large-box ($400$ Mpc) simulations and it is a self-imposed restriction based on available computational resources.
+Given the size of our simulation box, the largest scale we can probe is $k_{\rm min} \approx 0.02$ Mpc$^{-1}$.
+However, the number of modes in the first few $k$-bins would be too small to provide meaningful statistical power.
+Thus, we choose $k_{\rm cut} = 0.06$ Mpc$^{-1}$ as our cutoff.